 The Hamamatsu based company was one of four original JWL manufacturers.
-On a global scale, they are easily the most recognized Japanese wheel brand, and entered foreign markets in a big way before anyone else from Japan did.
+On a global scale, they are easily the most recognized Japanese wheel brand and entered foreign markets in a big way before anyone else from Japan did.
 Enkei makes wheels for OEM applications.
 They make wheels for other aftermarket brands.
 They make wheels for race teams in the highest levels of motorsport.
-Yet why is it, that when it comes time for me to go shopping, Enkei’s often end up quite far down the list?
+Yet why is it that when it comes time for me to go shopping, Enkei often ends up quite far down the list?

-The Racing 5 is not an unattractive wheel, but is definitely standard looking compared to other wheels of the time.
+The Racing 5 is not unattractive, but it is certainly standard looking compared to other wheels of the time.

-In the late seventies, your know-nothing friend might have decided they wanted go fast wheels for their plain old sports sedan.
-He would certainly gravitate to any wheel that had “Racing” in the name.
+In the late seventies, if your know-nothing friend decided they wanted go-fast wheels for their plain old sports sedan, he would certainly gravitate to any wheel that had “Racing” in the name.
 Yes, an actual racer might realize that race wheels are typically more than 7J… but can you imagine how quickly the world would end if someone put an 8J wheel on their car and a tire rubbed on a fender liner?
 At 22000円, for a 14 6J size, the Racing 5 was about 25% less expensive than wheels from other reputable brands.
 It was reasonably light too… for an aluminum wheel cast in the seventies.
 5.82kg.

-To Joe-wantanabe-hashirya, it probably looked like a no-brainer.
+To Joe-Wannabe-Hashirya, it probably looked like a no-brainer.

-And that’s why almost 40 years later, Enkei Racing 5’s are still everywhere in used markets.
+And that’s why 40 years later, Enkei Racing 5’s are still everywhere in used markets.

-Yes it feels like the goal of Enkei has been mass-appeal and value engineering: the kinds of things that appeal to big boring automakers, your great-aunt, and race teams run by engineers instead of impassioned drivers.
-It is an approach that I think overall, has done Enkei well.
+It feels like the goal of Enkei has been mass-appeal and value engineering: the kinds of things that appeal to big boring automakers, your great-aunt, and race teams run by engineers instead of impassioned drivers.
+It is an approach that I think has done Enkei well.

 I was thus shocked when I spotted skin, and even nipple in the advertisement seen atop the post, pulled from a 1979 issue of Motorfan Magazine.